Tfue's lawsuit against FaZe has been a long time coming

 "It's a little murky where they make the bulk of their awareness of branding."

-"They used to have a Call of Duty team and all that other stuff, so they have roots in being an esports org, but nowadays it's a little murky where they make the bulk of their awareness of branding -- and it's not in esports," said Barry Lee, a non-practicing attorney and senior agent at Evolved Talent Agency, which specializes in handling pro gamers.
+"They used to have a Call of Duty team and all that other stuff, so they have roots in being an esports org, but nowadays it's a little murky where they make the bulk of their awareness of branding -- and it's not in esports," said Barry Lee, senior agent at Evolved Talent Agency, which specializes in handling pro gamers.

 The complaint alleges Tfue's contract with FaZe allowed the organization to collect up to 80 percent of the revenue he earned from third parties, and prevented him from signing lucrative sponsorship deals.